 The opportunity exists for students to assist in the teaching of conversational English in the private Piracicaba School (Colégio Piracicabano), Piracicaba, São Paulo State, Brazil.
 The school is affiliated with the Methodist University of Piracicaba.
 Language instruction is provided and will complement any Brazilian Portuguese language courses taken at Marietta.
-Students can go to Brazil for four to five weeks in early summer, or for a or Dr. Richard Danford (see above)
+Students can go to Brazil for four to five weeks in early summer, or for a semester.

-For more information, contact: Dr. Janie Rees-Miller
+Dr. Janie Rees-Miller

-Director of the TEFL Program Thomas Hall - Room 214 Marietta College 215 Fifth Street Marietta, OH 45750 (740) 376-4486 e-mail: reesmilj@marietta.edu
+Director of the TEFL Program

+Thomas Hall - Room 214

+Marietta College

+215 Fifth Street

+Marietta, OH 45750

+(740) 376-4486

+e-mail: reesmilj@marietta.edu

+or Dr. Richard Danford (see above)